 An identity provider is always responsible for protecting the privacy of its users through its choice of the attributes to be released to a particular service provider.
-Identity providers should never attempt to delegate that responsibility by relying on appropriate AttributeDesignator elements being expressed by a service provider.
+Identity providers should never attempt to delegate that responsibility by relying on urn:mace:shibboleth:1.0:profiles:AuthnRequest appropriate AttributeDesignator elements being expressed by a service provider.
 Instead, identity providers should define appropriate attribute release policies for each service provider to which attributes containing personal data need to be released.
 The default attribute release policy should only allow the release of privacy preserving attributes.